-Guest Contributor: Erika Volk
+Guest post by Erika Volk

 Overcoming PCOS takes strength: emotional strength, mental strength and physical strength.
 In fact, strength training might be one of the most effective tools available to women who are looking to control their PCOS symptoms naturally.

 I was diagnosed with PCOS in 2005.
 After the initial shock of my diagnosis wore off, I was ready to take action.
 Unfortunately, my doctor had supplied me with a diagnosis and some very vague instructions to lose weight through diet and exercise, and then sent me on my way.
 I started to change my diet, and I went back to the gym.

 Fortunately for me, when I set foot in my local 24 Hour Fitness ten years ago I headed straight for the weight room.
 I did not have any special insight into how strength training could help manage PCOS.
 It was all luck; I was simply familiar with strength training because I grew up with parents who were avid weight lifters.